Please read through our frequently asked questions, you may find the answer to your question here:

 See above and read our ‘What to expect from treatment’ page.

 How can I manage my PGP during birth?

 Please read our ‘Pregnancy and birth with PGP’ section.

 How is PGP treated following pregnancy?

 PGP is treated in the same way during or following pregnancy.
 Please read our ‘PGP following pregnancy’ page.

 If I have another baby will I get PGP again?

-I’ve seen many physiotherapists now but nothing has helped, should I consider surgery?
+I’ve seen many manual therapists now but nothing has helped, should I consider surgery?

-We have heard from a number of women who have been advised that surgery is their only option and who have found that seeing an expert in manual therapy has enabled them to make a full recovery without surgery.
-In each case, women have told us that manual therapy was not an option they had previously been aware of, or that they had seen a physiotherapist who had given them advice and exercises or belts and crutches, and they had not known that any alternative was available or might be effective.
+We believe that surgery should only ever be contemplated as a very last resort, once all other treatment options have proved unsuccessful.
+As yet, we remain unconvinced that surgery is a good option for women with PGP, even those with very severe and long-term symptoms.
+The reason for this is that a number of women who have been told they need surgery and that it is the only option have then gone for good (as in expert) manual therapy and made a full recovery.
+In each case, women have told us that hands-on treatment was not an option they had previously been aware of, or that they had seen a physiotherapist who had given them advice and exercises or belts and crutches, and they had not known that any alternative was available or might be effective.